-Cream metal model of a cross section of a pipe.
-Sticker marked 113.
+Beige metal model of a pipe with another pipe coming out of it.
+Sticker with ink 106, crossed out in pencil 107.
 Part of a collection of small models of sanitary appliances, to be used for instruction in hygiene, in cabinet

 It’s 1895 and Charles Campbell, a member of the Sanitary Institute, has designed and arranged this cabinet for lectures on hygiene and sanitary science – but who is attending such talks?
 Sanitary Inspectors employed to check and report on the state of hygiene in their neighbourhood are the most likely audience.
 It was an essential part of their training, in preparation for examinations held by the Sanitary Institute and other public health associations.